fbersetche/A-short-FE-implementation-for-a-2d-homogeneous-Dirichlet-problem-of-a-Fractional-Laplacian/README.md

-This is the code exposed in the article "A short implementation for a 2D Dirichlet problem of a fractional laplacian" aviable online here: https://arxiv.org/abs/1610.05558
+This is the code exposed in the article "A short implementation for a 2D Dirichlet problem of a fractional laplacian" available online here: https://arxiv.org/abs/1610.05558

 In that paper we provide a comprehensive and simple 2D MATLAB finite element code for a Dirichlet problem of a fractional laplacian.
 The main code is written in about 80 lines